RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 ### Assign the application to the group

-Now that your group is populated with its users, it is time to assign the SAML integration application to your group.
+Now that your group is populated with its users, you can assign the SAML integration application to your group.
 From **Applications > Applications > Redis Cloud**:

 1. Select **Assign to groups** menu item.

     {{<image filename="images/rc/saml/okta_saml_group_6.png" alt="" >}}{{</image>}}

-1. In the "Redis Cloud User Group" click on the "Assign" link.
+1. In the "Redis Cloud User Group", select the "Assign" link.

     {{<image filename="images/rc/saml/okta_saml_group_7.png" alt="" >}}{{</image>}}

-1. You will now define the redis account mapping string default for this group and click **"Save and go back"**.
-The key-value pair consists of the **lower-cased role name** (ie owner, member, manager, or viewer) AND your **Redis Cloud Account ID** found in the [account settings]({{<relref "rc/accounts/account-settings">}}).
-Click **"Done"**.
+1. Define the Redis account mapping string default for this group and select **"Save and go back"**.
+The key-value pair consists of the lowercase role name** (owner, member, manager, or viewer) and your **Redis Cloud Account ID** found in the [account settings]({{<relref "rc/accounts/account-settings">}}).
+Select **"Done"**.

     {{<image filename="images/rc/saml/okta_saml_group_8.png" alt="" >}}{{</image>}}

-1. The mapping field has now been defined as a default for each member of the group.
+  The mapping field has now been defined as a default for each member of the group.

     {{<image filename="images/rc/saml/okta_saml_group_9.png" alt="" >}}{{</image>}}